 The Powerhouse Museum

 If you have kids that prefer to interact with something at a museum rather than just staring at objects, then bring them to the Powerhouse Museum.
-With over 250 exhibitions, plus loads of hands-on interactive activities for toddlers through to teens, it’s easy to spend half a day there, especially with a stop at the playground.
-Click here.
+With over 250 exhibitions, plus loads of hands-on interactive activities for toddlers, children, tweens and teens, it’s easy to spend half a day there, especially with a stop at the playground.

 Western Sydney Treetop Adventure Park